Fank/docker-starmade/README.md

-# starmade-docker
+# StarMade DS Docker Edition

-A Docker container for running a dedicated StarMade server.
+A Docker container for running a dedicated [StarMade](http://www.star-made.org/) server.

 I've taken some lengths to ensure that the configurations are VOLUME-mountable and that you can thereby upgrade servers by having a data-container that is